ayasrah/mahaam/mahaam-docs/docs/infra/security.md

 ### Mahaam Security

-Mahaam provide anynomous user, by using device as identity.
-And provide email login with OTP.
+Mahaam provides anynomous user, by using device as identity.
+And provides email login with OTP.

 Mahaam uses JWT for authentication.